Really, incredibly, stunningly stupid.

 "I'm going to go back to work and I'm going to try to convince them that this was a personal failing," he said.
 "There wasn't anything about this I would say that changes my ability or my record of getting bills passed or filling potholes or fulfilling community service."

-He didn't make a believer of Dan Tomback, 33, an investigator for a city agency and independent voter who had never been a fan of the congressman.
+He didn't make a believer of Dan Tomback, 33, an investigator for a city agency, who had never been a fan of the congressman.
 But he couldn't think of any viable candidate to challenge him in the heavily Democratic district.

 Like several voters in the district, he doesn't even count Weiner out for the 2013 mayoral race _ once the media moves onto a different story.